ThomasVrancken/info9023-mlops/directed_work/01_git_cicd/README.md

 ### For your project: Git Flow is mandatory

-:warning: **For your course project, you must use the Git Flow strategy.** Here's how it works:
+:warning: **For your course project, you must use the Git Flow strategy.** Here's how it works

 1. **Your repository must have two main branches**: `main` (stable, production-ready) and `develop` (integration branch).
 2. **All your feature branches must be created from `develop`**, not from `main`.